ElucidataInc/polly-docs/docs/OmixAtlas/Bulk_RNA_sequencing_FAQs.md

 ### **Which fields are curated for bulk RNASeq data Data?**

-On Polly, all datasets and the corresponding samples are available with six standard metadata fields which are curated using Polly's proprietary NLP-based Polly-BERT models and harmonized with specific biomedical ontologies.
-Such fields are Organism, Disease, Tissue, Cell Line, Cell Type and Drug.
-In addition to these fields, other metadata fields are also available which are extracted from the source metadata.
-Metadata is available at 3 levels:
+Polly's NLP-based curation models are used to curate all datasets and their corresponding samples, which are then harmonised using specific biomedical ontologies.
+These fields include - Organism, Disease, Tissue, Cell Line, Cell Type and Drug.
+In addition to these fields, various other metadata fields are captured from the source publication and annotated at 3 levels:

 - Dataset-level metadata - General information about the experiment, subject and transformations, for eg, organism, experiment type, and disease under study.
 - Sample-level metadata - Captures information for each sample.
 Eg. Drug, tissue
 - Feature-level metadata: Provides molecular/gene information that is consistent across samples.

-### How frequently data is added to the Bulk RNASeq OA?
+### How frequently is the Bulk RNASeq Atlas updated?

 New datasets will be added to the source Bulk RNASeq OA at a frequency of once per week.

-### Can raw data be accessed for a sample?
+### Can raw data be accessed for a sample on Polly?

-Raw data can be accessed through the SRA links available in columns starting with the name "relation".
+Raw data can be accessed through the SRA links available in metadata tables on the OmixAtlas UI.
+Users can navigate to the column name - "relation" to access the link.

-### Are source fields retained for a dataset?
+### Are all metadata fields from the source retained?

-All source fields are captured in the GCT file which users can visualize through applications.
-However, fields available for searching through UI and Polly-python are restricted by schema due to performance constraints.
+All metadata fields from the source publication are captured in the GCT file and can be visualized through applications.
+However, only the fields described in the OmixAtlas schema are available for querying through the UI and Polly-python.

-### Are external data requests directly added to Bulk RNAseq OA?
+### Can users request for datasets on Polly?

-Users can request Bulk RNASeq datasets from GEO which are not available in the source Bulk RNASeq OmixAtlas to be added to the destination atlas.
-Upon request, these datasets will be added directly to the user's destination Atlas for which the TAT is 4 days for up to 10 datasets and 10 days for up to 100 datasets.
-The scope of the data request is as follows:
+Bulk RNASeq datasets from GEO which are not available on Polly can be requested to be added to a user's OmixAtlas.
+Upon request, these datasets will be added directly to your atlas within 4 days.
+The following requests are in scope:

 1. Raw data files (fastq) are available on GEO
-2. The dataset belongs to the Bulk RNA-Seq data type (not Single Cell)
+2. The dataset belongs to the Bulk RNA-Seq data type.
-3. Standard metadata fields at the dataset and sample level will be auto curated